engtuncay/engtuncay.github.io/csharp-dotnet/cs-13-regex.md

 var rx = new Regex(@".even", RegexOptions.Compiled);
 ```

-We define the .even regular expression.
-The RegexOptions.Compiled option specifies that the regular expression is compiled to an assembly.
+We define the ".even" regular expression.
+The *RegexOptions.Compiled* option specifies that the regular expression is compiled to an assembly.
 This yields faster execution but increases startup time.
 The dot (.) metacharacter stands for any single character in the text.

 ```cs
 foreach (string word in words)